rikgig/cp4ba-hello-world/hello-world-swagger/README.md

 ![cp4ba-hello-world/hello-world-swagger](images/baw-operations-rest-swagger.PNG)

-## POSTMAN directory
+## POSTMAN BAW directory

 The postman directory contain a workspace to load in your postman application

-Take a look at the postman files [here](/hello-world-swagger/postman/Readme.md)
+Take a look at the postman files [here](/hello-world-swagger/postman-baw/Readme.md)